18 Nov 2019

-There are now a wide range of models available, from USB battery powered dongles to top of the range next gen routers with Gigabit Ethernet and 802.11ac Wi-Fi.
+Since then 4G has become 5G, and speed and coverage have improved massively over the years.
+There are now a wide range of 4G routers, hot-spots and access points available, from USB battery powered dongles to top of the range 5G routers with Gigabit Ethernet and 802.11ax Wi-Fi6.

 What is a 4G Router?

-These routers provide (in their simplest form) an internet hotspot.
+In their simplest form these routers provide an internet hotspot.
 In the same way as a smartphone can be set to share its internet connection, the same applies here.
 Their advantage is they’re more flexible and offer far more features than a wifi hotspot.

 Being mains powered they’re designed for 24/7 use, and form the central access point to a network.
 All but one of the routers here have wired network ports.
 The top end models also have the latest Wi-Fi standard (802.11ac, soon to known as Wi-Fi 5).

-The Asus 4G-AC68U is different from the rest of the 4G routers detailed here.
-It’s a traditional cable/FTTC broadband internet connection, but also has provision for connecting via a cellular 4G sim card at the same time.
+The Asus 4G-AC68U differs from the rest of the 4G routers detailed here.
+It’s designed for use on a traditional cable/Fibre broadband internet connection, but also has provision for connecting via a cellular 4G sim card.

 It offers excellent networking capabilities and good but not class leading 4G.
-Despite sporting the fastest Wi-Fi here at 1900Mbps, it falls short of the Huawei B618’s 4G speeds by only offering CAT6 300 download and 50 upload.
+Despite sporting the fastest Wi-Fi here at 1,900Mbps, it falls short of the Huawei B618’s 4G speeds by only offering CAT6 300 download and 50 upload speeds.